thindil/steamsky/bin/doc/MODDING.md

 - Tag `description`: In game description of item.
 Can have any value.
 - Tags `foodtype`: Types of items used as food by this faction members.
 If no `foodtype` tags inside faction, that faction members can't be hungry.
-    - Attribute `name`: name of item type used as food.
+    - Attribute `name`: Name of item type used as food.
 Must be valid item type from *data/game.dat* file.
-    - Optional attribute `action`: what to do with this food.
+    - Optional attribute `action`: What to do with this food.
 Possible values
       are: "add" (add this food, default option) or "remove" (remove this food).
 - Tags `drinktype`: Types of items used as drink by this faction members.
 If no `drinktype` tags inside faction, that faction members can't be hungry.
-    - Attribute `name`: name of item type used as food.
+    - Attribute `name`: Name of item type used as food.
 Must be valid item type from *data/game.dat* file.
-    - Optional attribute `action`: what to do with this drink.
+    - Optional attribute `action`: What to do with this drink.
 Possible values
       are: "add" (add this drink, default option) or "remove" (remove this drink).
 - Tags `flags`: Various info about faction (optional tag).
-    - Attribute `name`: name of flag.
+    - Attribute `name`: Name of flag.
 Possible values: `nogender` faction don't have genders and use male names as default, `diseaseimmune` faction members cannot become ill, no disease event for this faction, `nofatigue` faction members don't get tired so, they can't rest and regenerate